 As I arose from the bench to head back inside the OCDI, the squirrel sat up.
 I started walking away and the squirrel climbed down from the bench and followed in my general direction for a few feet, but eventually stopped and just watched me as I continued on.
 When I reached the front door to the OCDI, I turned back to look at the squirrel.
 He looked at me as if to see what my next move would be.
 I raised my hand at him as a “thank you” gesture, as one does when the driver of a car allows you to proceed first.
 Then I looked down and smiled at what I just did – thanked a squirrel!
 I looked up to catch a glimpse of him one more time before heading inside, but he was no longer there.
 He knew I would head inside feeling differently than when I walked out earlier so there was no need for him to linger.
 I took a breath and stepped inside.

 As I walked back to the meeting room, I thought to myself this would be the day I would start to live more honestly.
 I will be like Will.
 I would start with him.
 I would be honest with Will.
 That much I could do.
 He made it easy.
-Inside the meeting room I spotted Will already seated in the arrangement of the semi-circle of chairs.
+Inside the meeting room I spotted Will already seated in one of the chairs arranged in semi-circle.
 The one next to him was left empty for me, as it had come to be known that we sat next to each other.
 I walked in and waved to him.
 He nodded.
 I sat down and then tried to get some words in before the start of the meeting.

 “Hey, thanks for the story last night,” I said.

 “Oh yeah, sure,” said Will.
 “Sometimes it’s best to just release control and ride the turbulence.
 Eventually it subsides.”
 I nodded.
 I would release my control, a stranglehold really, and be honest as best I could from there on out.
-The thing was, in coming to McLean for treatment of severe OCD I didn’t have to worry about making impressions any more.
+The thing was, in coming to McLean for treatment of severe OCD I didn’t have to worry about making impressions anymore.
 I was there, at McLean, a mental institution.
 They knew about me.
 They already knew about the behaviors I had been so desperately trying to hide from the rest of society.
 There was no need for pretension.
 For the first time ever in my life, I could be exactly what I was without worrying to death about judgment.
-In coming to McLean, I had been emancipated from the Social Struggle.
 If I could be honest about having OCD, if I could release the need to hide that, I could just live honestly altogether.
 Like Will did.
 And I would start this new comprehensively honest life here.
 Right now!

 I looked at Will.
 I tried to think of something honest to relay to him right there at that very moment!
 Then Will, probably suddenly aware of my staring in his direction, turned and looked at me with a “what?” expression.
 I didn’t know what to say.
 I searched Will’s eyes to think what to say that would be my first sincere statement in my new way of life.
 But then the counselor walked in to start the meeting, so I just looked away.